 - Contacting you after you’ve hired an attorney

 If you tell a debt collector that you have hired an attorney, they’re required to contact your lawyer instead of you or risk violating the FDCPA.

 - Contacting you after sending a Cease & Desist Letter

 You may request that a collector stop contacting you.
 Send a Cease & Desist letter to inform the collector that calls and letters must stop.
 If you continue to receive communications, the collector could be in violation of the FDCPA.

-Flitter Milz is a nationally recognized consumer protection law firm and represents consumers against abusive debt collectors.
-Contact us for a no cost consultations and evaluation of calls and letters that have been sent to you.
+Flitter Milz is a nationally recognized consumer protection law firm that represents consumers against abusive debt collectors.
+Contact us for a no cost consultation and evaluation of calls and letters that have been sent to you.
 We will fight in court to seek the justice you deserve.